-This is an immense subject; multiple current detectors are in existence, and many things are currently being learned.
+This is an immense subject; multiple current detectors are in existence (although not yet at a sensitivity likely to detect astrophysical sources), and many things are currently being learned.
 We will therefore only discuss the very basics of laser interferometer detectors.